The price of petrol is likely to rise by at least 33c a litre next Wednesday — but the increase could be far higher.

 Meanwhile, Dow Jones Newswires reports that Morgan Stanley has cut its Brent crude forecast for 2012 to $100 a barrel from $130 a barrel on the prospect of returning supply from Libya and the North Sea and weaker global demand.

 Morgan Stanley expects about 800 000 barrels a day to come online globally by the end of 2011, about half of which will come from Libya.
+Inventories will likely build in the first half of 2012 because of weaker global demand, it said in a report.

 “Unlike 2008’s demand shock, the inevitable demand slowdown and increase in Libyan production has provided plenty of warning,” the report said.
 “Consequently, Opec is being more proactive this cycle with plans to cut production by 1.4-million barrels a day through the second quarter of 2012.”